Julia Morelli, MS, RYT 200

 Whether the focus is on conflict management, decision-making, career progression, or planning for a crucial conversation, her values-based approach helps clients recognize their strengths, develop self-awareness and focus on their priorities.
 Julia helps clients clarify and fulfill their purpose by providing structure and a safe space.
 Her approach is practical and flexible, and it is based on the client’s needs.
 When appropriate, she shares mindfulness practices and stress-reduction techniques designed to support well-being and positive results.

 Julia knows the potential coaching can release personally and professionally.
-In addition to her role as President of the non-profit George Mason University Instructional Foundation, she serves as a workplace coach, organizational development consultant, and trainer and facilitator for Mason’s Leadership Legacy and Emerging Leaders Supervisors’ Series.
+In addition to her role as President of the non-profit George Mason University Instructional Foundation, she serves as a workplace coach, organizational development consultant, and trainer and facilitator for Mason’s Leadership Legacy program and Emerging Leaders Supervisors’ Series.
 For over two decades, she served as an individual and group mediator for the VA Dept. of Employment Dispute Resolution, and remains committed to proactive conflict engagement.
 She serves on the Anti-Racism and Inclusive Excellence training task force.

 She is an adjunct faculty member for Mason’s Carter School for Peace and Conflict Resolution.
 As a Senior Fellow with the Center for the Advancement of Well-Being, she teaches the Well-Being Living Learning Community course, co-chairs the Leading to Well-Being Speakers Series, and provides educational workshops.